 Perhaps a sign that Audi is essentially okay with all this, they had me up to central Sweden to twist around on the snow and ice in their open S3.
 There ended up being precious little ice and snow, so I drove the two-door ragtop on Scandinavian dusty, thawing roads.
 This was a blessing really, since ice driving in a cabrio, albeit a Quattro one, doesn’t really reveal much of anything about such a car in its foreseen typical day-to-day.

 Seeing what the Volkswagen Group is now doing with their 2.0-liter TFSI four-cylinder engine is impressive.
 [Witness the 420-horsepower TT Clubsport show car from the recent Geneva motor show.]
 Here, we’re at 300 ps and 380 Newton metres of torque.

 In the white test car I had for the driving, the optional colour scheme for the interior that uses the hot red accents is not only cool looking but beautifully put together.
 Am I surprised by that?

 Appropriately, for the folks typically buying a white four-passenger open car with pretty silvery mirror housings, the only transmission available for this S3 is the six-speed S-tronic.
-The shifting is by now really slick with this well used gearbox.
-It is made all the better here by making Audi Drive Select a standard feature, able to be dialed in Efficiency, Comfort, Auto or Dynamic via the onboard MMI sceen.
+The shifting is by now really slick with this well-used gearbox.
+It is made all the better here by making Audi Drive Select a standard feature, able to be dialled in Efficiency, Comfort, Auto or Dynamic via the onboard MMI screen.

 The S sport exhaust system sound is a good sound, and in Dynamic mode of the ADS the exhaust flaps are left open to increase the thrum of the four tailpipes.